Dave Clarke (runner)

 David Robert Clarke (born 1 January 1958) is a British former distance runner who competed over distances from the 1500 metres to the marathon.
 He represented Great Britain over 5000 metres at the 1983 World Championships in Athletics and the 1981 Summer Universiade.

-He made twelve appearances at the IAAF World Cross Country Championships from 1977 to 1995.
-Individually, his performance came at the 1983 IAAF World Cross Country Championships, where he placed seventh overall.
-Clarke was a three-time silver medallist at the competition (1982, 1987, 1989) and also won a team bronze in 1992, sharing the honours with Mike McLeod, Hugh Jones, Julian Goater, Steve Kenyon, Karl Harrison, Carl Thackery, Kevin Forster, Steve Binns, Tim Hutchings, Gary Staines, Richard Nerurkar, and Eamonn Martin, among others.
+Biography

-Born in London, he attended Dulwich Prep London and then St Paul's School, London, where he took up running, as did his brothers Peter and Chris.
-Professionally, he worked as a labourer and hospital porter before becoming a history and physical education teacher.
+Clark, born in London, attended Dulwich Prep London and then St Paul's School, London, where he took up running, as did his brothers Peter and Chris.
+Professionally, he worked as a labourer and hospital porter before becoming a history and physical education teacher.made twelve appearances at the IAAF World Cross Country Championships from 1977 to 1995.
+Individually, his best performance came at the 1983 IAAF World Cross Country Championships, where he placed seventh overall.

+Clarke was a three-time silver medallist in the men's team competition (1982, 1987, 1989) and also won a team bronze in 1992.

 He ranked in the top twenty in the world over 10,000 metres in the 1982 season.
 He shares the British record in the ekiden marathon relay, alongside Carl Thackery, Jon Solly, Mark Scrutton, and Karl Harrison, with a silver medal-winning time of 1:59:14 hours set at the 1986 IAAF World Challenge Road Relay.